 - Oranges: W/N Cadmium Orange- opaque, W/N Vermillion, DS Quinacridone Coral

 - Watercolor palette.
 Small folding palettes are ideal for travel.
 Artist quality tube watercolors are my favorite, but pan colors can avoid mess while moving.
 Bringing your tubes of paint and filling your palette once we get there is one option.
 If you fill it in advance, then I would suggest traveling with your palette in a ziploc bag just in case the paints decide to flow.
 (I love this portable palette, which is sold empty or filled with great colors of paint at THIS LINK) You could also make a palette out of an Altoid container and small inserts which I have at my studio.
 Another option is using Trident gum packaging.
 As shown here:

 - Speedball Elegant Writer calligraphy markers in black or brown (the brown marker comes as part of a set that includes black- you can order the set via this link- set of Elegant writer markers)

-- Another pen I love to carry is the Uniball white gel pen.
-It’s helpful for fine tuning watercolors.
-I recapture lost “whites” this way.
+- I love the Uniball white gel pen.
+I recapture lost “whites” with it.
 You can order it here: Uniball white signo pen

 - Container to carry water: Collapsible bowls work well.